-9.5.
-Intellectual property rights
+9.5 Intellectual property rights

 All title, copyrights, trademarks, service marks, patents, patent applications and all other intellectual proprietary rights now known or hereafter recognised in any jurisdiction (the IP Rights) in and to LuxTrust's technology, web sites, documentation, products and services (the Proprietary Materials) are owned and will continue to be exclusively owned by LuxTrust S.A. and/or its licensors.
 LuxTrust's contractors and / or subcontractors agree to make no claim of interest in or to any such IP Rights.
-LuxTrust's contractors and / or subcontractors add /
+LuxTrust's contractors and / or subcontractors acknowledge that no title to the IP Rights in and to the Proprietary Materials is transferred to them and that they do not obtain any rights, express or implied, in any Proprietary Materials other than the rights expressly granted in the CPS.

-9.6.
-Representations and warranties
+9.6 Representations and warranties

-9.6.1.
-CA representations and warranties
+9.6.1 CA representations and warranties